Cinta Beruang: Production

-The film was to also be made into a Malay film in 2012, which was initially titled Cinta Buruwa.
+In 2012, Rama Narayanan began work on the Malay remake of the Indian Malayalam film My Dear Karadi (1999), which was initially titled Cinta Buruwa.
 This film marked the director's Malay debut.
 Nabil Ahmad said he accepted to star in the film because he wanted to gain experience from working with an Indian director.
 The film takes place in the National Zoo of Malaysia near Kuala Lumpur.